-- a) the results of formal Agency review must be satisfactorily incorporated, following disposition of review comments to the satisfaction of the comment originators; - b) for Recommended Standards, either - 1) at least two independent and interoperable prototypes or implementations must have been developed and demonstrated in an operationally relevant environment, either real or simulated: - the WG Chair is responsible for documenting the specific implementations that qualify the specification for CCSDS Recommended Standard status, along with reports relevant to their testing; - if patented or otherwise controlled technology is required for the separate implementations, they each must also have resulted from separate exercise of the licensing process, and it must be demonstrated by the WG Chair that the licensing process and fees are reasonable and non-discriminatory; - in cases in which one or more options or features have not been demonstrated in at least two interoperable prototypes or implementations, the specification may advance to the CCSDS Recommended Standard level only if those options or features are removed; - each Recommended Standard defining a protocol shall contain, as a normative annex, a Protocol Implementation Conformance Statement (PICS) proforma that provides a statement of what conformance to the specification means or a statement explaining why one is not included;
+At least two independent and interoperable prototypes or implementations must have been developed and demonstrated in an operationally relevant environment, either real or simulated, unless a waiver of the interoperability testing requirement has been approved:

-- the documentation of qualifying implementations must include specific statements about the ability to support each of the individual options and features.
-The documentation of qualifying protocol implementations may be done by creating a filled out PICS to document which of the mandatory and optional features have been implemented and if there are any deviations or gaps; or - 2) the WG Chair formally requests and obtains approval of the CESG to have the implementation requirement waived: - request for waiver and CESG approval should occur at the time of the WG's formation, or early in the WG development phase, and not at the end of formal Agency review; - the request for waiver must provide rationale for waiving the requirement.
+- the WG Chair is responsible for documenting the specific implementations that qualify the specification for CCSDS Recommended Standard status, along with reports relevant to their testing; - if patented or otherwise controlled technology is required for the separate implementations, they each must also have resulted from separate exercise of the licensing process, and it must be demonstrated by the WG Chair that the licensing process and fees are reasonable and non-discriminatory; - in cases in which one or more options or features have not been demonstrated in at least two interoperable prototypes or implementations, the specification may advance to the CCSDS Recommended Standard level only if those options or features are removed; - the documentation of qualifying implementations must include specific statements about the ability to support each of the individual options and features.
+The documentation of qualifying implementations may be done by creating a filled out ICS to document which of the mandatory and optional features have been implemented and if there are any deviations or gaps.